jnsagai/path_planning/README.md

 It was used the [spline C++ tool](http://kluge.in-chemnitz.de/opensource/spline/) for generating the spline trajectory.
 The next image demonstrates a path using this strategy:

 ![alt text][image2]

+## Demonstration

+The following video demonstrate the application of the behavior planning and the Trajectory generation where the ego car safely overtake a car.

+![alt text][video1]